How Well Does The SAT Measure IQ?

 One question that is often asked regarding the SAT, is how well it measures a person’s overall IQ.

 The truth isn’t that cut and dry, despite the popular opinion that a high SAT score automatically equals high student intelligence.
-Let’s break down the fallacy and discuss what IQ and SAT scores actually measure.

 If you’re in the process of taking the SAT, be sure to check out our available SAT class options today.